jsturtevant/docker-azure-fundamentals-workshop/labs/lab1/Hands-on-with-dockerfiles.md

     COPY ./bin/Release/netcoreapp1.1/publish .
     ```

     You will notice that this copies the files at ```bin/Release/netcoreapp1.1/``` to the container.
-We have not yet built our project so those file will not be there.
+We have not yet built our project so those files will not be there.
 We could use the command line to restore the packages, build the source and then use the above Dockerfile.

     > Note: *if you don't have dotnet core installed skip to step 3.*  Read the steps below to understand how it would work.